lolamindi/recs/README.md

 - New app name, logo, layout, and colour scheme
 - Tailwind CSS instead of Bootstrap for all styling, modals, and other features
 - Responsive main page and book details page
-- More extensive range of unit tests
+- More extensive range of unit tests, including mock tests to check CRUD functionality
 - All code, content, and documentation in English
 - Curated collection of original book reviews